-(a) The Group provides research and development of drug and related services.
-Services is recognised in the accounting period in which the services are rendered.
-For fixed-price contracts, revenue is recognised based on the actual service provided to the end of the reporting period as a proportion of the total services to be provided.
-This is determined based on the performed service relative to the total service that shall provide.
+- (a) The Group provides research and development of drug and related services.
+Revenue from providing services is recognised in the accounting period in which the services are rendered.
+For fixed-price contracts, revenue is recognised based on the actual service provided as of the end of the reporting period as a proportion of the total services to be provided.
+This is determined based on the performed service relative to the total services to be provided under the contract.
 In the beginning of the contract period, when all input cost cannot be reliably measured, if the cost incurred for satisfying performance obligation is expected to be recovered in the future, revenue is recognized up to the amount that is equal to the input cost.
-The customer pays at the time specified in the payment schedule.
+The customer pays at the time specified in the payment schedule. - (b) The Group's estimate about revenue, costs and progress towards complete satisfaction of a performance obligation is subject to a revision whenever there is a change in circumstances.
+Any increase or decrease in revenue or costs due to an estimate revision is reflected in profit or loss during the period when the management becomes aware of the changes in circumstances.

-- (b) The Group's estimate about revenue, costs and progress towards complete satisfaction of a performance obligation is subject to a revision whenever there is a change in circumstances.
-Any increase or decrease in revenue or costs due to an estimate revision is reflected in profit or loss during the period when the management become aware of the changes incircumstances. - B. Revenue from licencing intellectual property
+B. Revenue from licencing intellectual property

 The Group entered into a contract with a customer to grant a licence of patents to the customer.
-Given the licence is distinct from other promised goods or services in the contract, the Group recognises the revenue from licencing when the licence transfer to a customer either at a point in time or over time based on the nature of the licence granted.
+Given the licence is distinct from other promised goods or services in the contract, the Group recognises the revenue from licencing when the licence is transferred to a customer either at a point in time or over time based on the nature of the licence granted.
 The customer pays a non-refundable upfront fee upon signing of the contract, and makes milestone payments once each milestone is achieved.
 The nature of the Group's promise in granting a licence is a promise to provide a right to access the Group's intellectual property if the Group undertakes activities that significantly affect the patents to which the customer has rights, the customer is affected by the Group's activities and those activities do not result in the transfer of a good or a service to the customer as they occur.
 The royalties are recognised as revenue on a straight-line basis throughout the licencing period.
-In case the abovementioned conditions are not met, the nature of the Group's promise in granting a licence is a promise in granting a licence is a promise in granting a licence at a point in the transferring the licence of the Group's promise in granting a licence is a promise to provide a right to use the Group's intellectual property and therefore the revenue is recognised when transferring the licence to a customer at a point in time.
+In case the abovementioned conditions are not met, the nature of the Group's promise in granting a licence is a promise to provide a right to use the Group's intellectual property and therefore the revenue is recognised when the licence is transferred to a customer at a point in time.

-(23) Operating segments
+(25) Operating segments